We stand with Ukraine to help keep people safe. Join us

 Do you see signs of Safari browser hijacking?
 Here’s how to manually remove any hijackware:

-1. From the Safari menu in the upper left corner of your screen, select Preferences.
+1. From the Safari menu in the upper left corner of your screen, select Preferences or Settings.

 Preferences in Safari